-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for Recovery Agents, classified under Private Detectives and Investigators, is $50,090.
+According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for Recovery Agents, classified under Detectives and Investigators, is $86,030.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

-Employment is expected to grow 8 percent through 2028, which is slightly faster than average for all occupations.
+Employment is expected to grow 8% through 2029, which is faster than average for all occupations.

 Whether you want work independently or are looking for an employer, remember that bounty hunting is a business, and not just for those seeking an adrenaline rush.